mikewest/mikewest.org/_posts/2007-06-25-i-am-a-super-early-bird-are-you.markdown

 - http://mikewest.org/blog/id/73
 Modified: '2007-06-25T16:16:32Z'
 Teaser: ''
-Title: I am a Super Early Bird.
-Are you?
 layout: post
 tags:
 - Personal
 - Yahoo
+title: I am a Super Early Bird.
+Are you?
 ---
 I just got a verification e-mail from [Vivabit][], confirming that they were successfully able to remove money from my bank account in exchange for lovely tickets to the [@media Ajax][conf] conference in London this November.
 I'm excited.